Geosynchronous/P6-Mobile-Portfolio/README.md

 - **Scrolling FIX 1: Verified**
 - This definately made a noticable perfomance improvement, it roughly doubled the fps.
 It went from 111 ms and 9 fps to about 50 ms and 20 fps or even better.
 - Running the timeline again results in: ![Image of FIX 1](https://github.com/Geosynchronous/P6-Mobile-Portfolio/blob/master/timelines/Scroll_Fix1.png)
-- Note how much less red time animation segments there are (60 fps or better), before they were all red (lower fps)
+- Compare with the first Initial timeline graphic above and note how much less red time animation segments there are (60 fps or better), before they were all red (lower fps).
+Also note that scripting and rendering take up proportionality much less of the piechart space in relation to paining.
 - I am happy with this result.
 - Now I need to take a closer look at this current timeline data to figure out what else is gumming up the works.
 - I didn't see a requestAnimationFrame in this chunk of code, and I suspect that is what I will focus on next.